-If your license to carry application was denied for "suitability" reasons, you are not alone.
-Massachusetts LTC suitability is one of the most commonly misunderstood aspects of firearms licensing in the Commonwealth.
+If your LTC application was denied for "suitability," you are not alone.
+Massachusetts LTC suitability is one of the most commonly misunderstood aspects of firearms licensing.
 Unlike objective disqualifiers (felony convictions, active restraining orders, certain misdemeanors), the suitability determination gives your local licensing authority significant discretion to evaluate whether you should receive a license based on a broader picture of your background and character.

 That discretion is not unlimited.
 Massachusetts law sets boundaries on what licensing authorities can consider and how they must go about it.
 Understanding those boundaries is the first step toward a successful application or a meaningful appeal.